Dolly Varden trout

-The Dolly Varden trout (Salvelinus malma) is a species of salmonid fish native to cold-water tributaries of the Pacific Ocean in Asia and North America.
-It belongs to the genus Salvelinus, or true chars, which includes 51 recognized species, the most prominent being the brook, lake and bull trout, as well as Arctic char.
-Although many populations are semi-anadromous, fluvial and lacustrine populations occur throughout its range.
-It is considered by taxonomists as part of the Salvelinus alpinus or Arctic char complex, as many populations of bull trout, Dolly Varden trout and Arctic char overlap.
+The Dolly Varden trout (Salvelinus malma) is a species of salmonid ray-finned fish native to cold-water tributaries of the Pacific Ocean in Asia and North America.
+Despite the name "trout" (which typically refers to freshwater species from the genera Salmo and Oncorhynchus), it belongs to the genus Salvelinus (chars), which includes 51 recognized species, the most prominent being the brook, lake and bull trout as well as the Arctic char.
+Although many populations are semi-anadromous, riverine and lacustrine populations occur throughout its range.
+It is considered by taxonomists as part of the Salvelinus alpinus (Arctic char) complex, as many populations of bull trout, Dolly Varden trout and Arctic char overlap.

 Taxonomy

 The scientific name of the Dolly Varden is Salvelinus malma.
 The species was originally named by German naturalist and taxonomist Johann Julius Walbaum in 1792 based on type specimens from the Kamchatka Peninsula in Siberia.
 The name malma was based on Russian мальма, the local colloquial name for the fish.
 The Dolly Varden trout is considered part of the S. alpinus or Arctic char complex.

 For most of the 19th and 20th centuries, the Dolly Varden trout (S. malma) and the bull trout (S. confluentus) were considered the same species.
 Additionally, the Arctic char (S. alpinus) along with the bull trout have ranges that overlap and are remarkably similar in appearance, thus complicating identification.
 In 1978, inland forms of the Dolly Varden trout were reclassified as Salvelinus confluentus, retaining the common name bull trout.
 It appears that the first recorded use of the Dolly Varden name for fish referred to S. confluentus, now commonly known as the bull trout.
 This was likely due to overlapping ranges and similar appearances among members of the two species.